mahmoudrawynady/Rock-Paper-Scissors/README.md

 ## Instructions

-this is a udacity project i am used jquery library and javascript to used it at first enter row number and column number and click the button to draw a table select the cell to change the color.
+this is a udacity project i am used javascript

 ## Contributing